 Warner Music Group has entered into a stockholders agreement with Acquisition Corp., Holdings, the Investors, Time Warner and certain of our executive officers and directors.
 The stockholders agreement provides that Warner Music Group's board of directors consist of thirteen members, with five directors appointed by THL, three directors appointed by Bain Capital, one director appointed by Providence Equity, one director appointed by Music Capital (THL, Bain Capital and Providence Equity, each a "Principal Investor Group"), one director who will at all times be the Chief Executive Officer, currently Edgar Bronfman, Jr., and two independent directors to be chosen unanimously by the vote of Warner Music Group's board.
 The two independent directors have not currently been appointed.
 The number of directors that an Investor may appoint will be reduced if that Investor's investment in us falls below certain dollar thresholds outlined in the stockholders agreement.
-In case of such a reduction, the number of our total directors will be accordingly reduced.
-Each Investor's director designee(s) may only be removed by the Investor that appointed such designee(s).
+In case of such a reduction, the number of our total directors of Warner Music Group.
 The stockholders agreement requires that the board of directors of both Holdings and Acquisition Corp. consist of the same members as the board of directors of Warner Music Group.
 The stockholders agreement contemplates that the board of directors of Warner Music Group will have an executive committee, an audit committee and a compensation committee and, at its discretion, a governance committee.